aysannazarmohamady/Assignment/README.md

 By implementing this approach, I can generate short summaries of the documents, which can be used for quick document scanning and retrieval within our vector database API.

+**I set up a logging and monitoring system for the vector database API to track and analyze system performance and troubleshoot issues**

+To complete utilizing vectorization techniques such as word embeddings to convert preprocessed text data into vector representations, I would use the Word2Vec model.
+Word2Vec is a widely used technique for word embedding that captures the semantic meaning and context of words.

+**Here is a step-by-step approach to completing this part:**

+**Preprocessing:** Before applying the Word2Vec model, I would perform text preprocessing techniques such as tokenization, stop word removal, and stemming.
+This helps clean the extracted text data and reduces noise.
+I would use popular libraries like NLTK or SpaCy for these preprocessing steps.

+**Training Word2Vec model:** I would use the preprocessed text data to train the Word2Vec model.
+Word2Vec learns word embeddings by predicting the context of words in a given text corpus.
+The model generates dense vector representations for each word in the corpus, capturing their semantic meaning and context.

+**Vector representation:** Once the Word2Vec model is trained, I would use it to convert the preprocessed text data into vector representations.
+For each document or sentence, I would calculate the average of the word vectors present in the document/sentence.
+This average vector serves as the vector representation of the document/sentence.

+**Similarity search:** To enable efficient retrieval of PDF documents based on similarity to a query vector, I would implement cosine similarity as the vector indexing technique.
+Cosine similarity measures the cosine of the angle between two vectors and provides a similarity score between 0 and 1.
+I would use libraries like scikit-learn or gensim to calculate cosine similarity between the query vector and vector representations of the documents.

+By using the Word2Vec model for word embeddings and cosine similarity for vector indexing, we can efficiently convert preprocessed text data into vector representations and enable efficient search through a large number of PDF documents.
+This approach captures the semantic meaning and context of the textual content, allowing for accurate retrieval of relevant documents.

+**Note:** *This response assumes that the dataset consists of textual content and does not consider other types of data present in the PDF documents.*